evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_AWD/_index.md

 ## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 71.4 kWh and a net usable capacity of 58.0 kWh, providing a 13.4 kWh buffer (18.8%) for battery protection.
+The high-capacity battery has a gross capacity of 71.4 kWh and a net usable capacity of 64.0 kWh, providing a 7.4 kWh buffer (10.4%) for battery protection.
 With a nominal voltage of 355.2 volts, the system is classified as a 400-volt battery system, aligning with industry standards.

-Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 470 to 415 km (292-258 miles), depending on the specific configuration and options, such as wheel size.
+Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 466 to 415 km (290-258 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels can increase energy consumption and subsequently reduce the overall range.
-The vehicle's energy consumption is rated at 12.3 kWh/100 km for the base model and 14.0 kWh/100 km for the top-tier model under the WLTP test cycle.
+The vehicle's energy consumption is rated at 13.7 kWh/100 km for the base model and 15.4 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 147 kW.
-Charging from 0% to 100% takes approximately 76 minutes, while a more typical scenario from 10% to 80% takes 35 minutes with an average charging speed of 70 kW.
-Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 2% to 48%.
-This results in an effective charging speed, including time lost, of 77 kW, with each charging session taking about 21 minutes and 54 seconds.
+Charging from 0% to 100% takes approximately 84 minutes, while a more typical scenario from 10% to 80% takes 38 minutes with an average charging speed of 70 kW.
+Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 4% to 48%.
+This results in an effective charging speed, including time lost, of 78 kW, with each charging session taking about 22 minutes and 33 seconds.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 23 kWh/100 km, the trip would take approximately 10 hours and 36 minutes.
-This journey would require six charging stops from 1% to 51%, with a total charging time of 136 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 23 kWh/100 km, the trip would take approximately 10 hours and 28 minutes.
+This journey would require five charging stops from 1% to 53%, with a total charging time of 128 minutes.

 ### Onboard Charger

-The standard onboard charger supports up to 6.6 kW for Level 1 and Level 2 AC charging.
-This allows you to fully charge the battery from 0 to 100% in approximately 8 hours and 47 minutes using a home charging setup.
-For faster charging, you can opt for an optional onboard charger that supports up to 11 kW.
-With this upgrade, you can achieve a full charge from 0 to 100% in just about 5 hours and 16 minutes at home.
+The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
+This allows you to fully charge the battery from 0 to 100% in approximately 5 hours and 49 minutes using a home charging setup.

 ### Charge Port